-What Is NET?
+What Is Narrative Exposure Therapy?

 NET is a short-term therapy method that derives from narrative therapy and focuses on creating a chronological narrative about a client’s trauma.
 Clients will re-experience certain emotions while narrating their stories, but are instructed to remain in the “here and now” to facilitate a new sense of reprocessing and meaning.3 Throughout the work, the therapist will evaluate the client’s thoughts, feelings, physiological responses, and observations.